 - No annual fee

-- Intro Purchase APR: 0% for 12 months from account opening date
+- Intro Purchase APR: 0% for the first 9 months

 At a Glance

 Earn 1% in rewards points on all purchases towards the purchase of a new Chevrolet, GMB, Buick, and Cadillac or redeem for cash back in $50 increments.
 Earnings from the GM Extended Family Card can be combined with GM Employee or Supplier discounts.

 - Are an employee or supplier of General Motors

 - Have family members whose spending could help expedite earning accumulation

 - Regularly upgrade to newer vehicles or plan to purchase one in seven years

 - Want a credit card with no annual fees